wyleyr/recursewithless-site/cv4pdf.md

 ## Book reviews {#reviews data-tocd="of books"}

 Lawrence, Richard.
-Forthcoming.
+2022.
 "Review of K. Hossack, *Knowledge and the Philosophy of Number*."
 History and Philosophy of Logic. <https://doi.org/10.1080/01445340.2022.2080373>